USB Hub Categories

-But, what is USB-C, what does it’s pinout look like, and why is it so valuable?
+But what exactly is USB-C, what does its pinout look like, and why is it so important?

 The USB-C connector has a total of 24 pins.